aies-author-2025/techops/docs/index.md

 ## TechOps Introduction

-Welcome!
-This is the website contains rendered versions of AI documentation templates and examples from the paper "TechOps: Technical Documentation Templates for the AI Act", under review for AIES 2025.
-We recommend developing documentation with the help of such rendering as it helps all actors (developers, deployers, users, etc.) more easily view documentation details while maintaining view of the big picture.
+* Are you looking for guidance on how to provide technical documentation for your AI/ML system and/or its constituent models and datasets?
+* Should such documentation provide value for a wide variety of user personas (e.g. managers, system users, developers, researchers, etc.)?
+* Does your AI/ML system need to comply with the EU AI Act, or are you developing a model or dataset that you want to be used as part of an AI/ML system that needs to comply with the EU AI Act?

+If you answered yes to any of these questions, TechOps is for you.

+TechOps is a set of documentation templates and examples designed to help document AI/ML application, model, and dataset teams document and rendering their documentation in an easy-to-read manner such that any documentation user can quickly drill down to find the information they need without losing track of the big picture.
+TechOps is also the first set of documentation templates that we know of to completely map its sections to the EU AI Act, for developers and providers that need to comply with this regulation that first came into force in August 2024.

+This work accompanies a (currently anonymous) submission to AIES 2025.

 These templates and examples are not to be used before publication and serve, for the moment, only to demonstrate the work described in the paper.
 All rights reserved.

 ## Templates